 # 47 Nobody will remember the times you struck out in the early innings if you hit a home run with the bases full in the ninth.
 Win when it counts.
 It’s not how you start that matters, it’s how you finish that matters.

 # 48 Failures mean nothing at all if success comes eventually.
 You must fail your way to success.
 Most successful people have failed 9 times out of 10, but because they stuck with it, they eventually made it big.

 About the Book

 This book was published more than 50 years ago.
 It has sold millions of copies and is still available in print.
 You can buy it anywhere books are sold.
 Order a copy here.

 Frank was born in 1888 and died in 1981.
 He was a former professional baseball player with the St. Louis Cardinals.
 After baseball he became a salesman with the Fidelity Mutual Life Insurance Company.
 After a successful career in sales, he later met Dale Carnegie, and then authored his best-selling book “How I Raised Myself from Failure to Success.”

-In conclusion, these are my top 48 selling tips from Frank Bettger.
+In conclusion, these Frank Bettger quotes are my top 48 selling tips.
 I hope you enjoyed them as much as I did.
-Please leave a comment below to tell me which quote is your favorite and why.
+Please leave a comment below to tell me which one of these Frank Bettger quotes is your favorite and why.
 I look forward to hearing from you.
 Have a great day.